sauravmishra1710/React-Auto-Checks/README.md

 To completely automate the lifecycle management of husky hooks & get the configuration complete as part of `npm isntall` itself, we will introduce the following custom scripts in package.json -

-1. clean - this will clean the complete project (husky, package-lock & node_modules) & allow for re-installation.
+1. **clean** - this will clean the complete project (husky, package-lock & node_modules) & allow for re-installation.
-2. clean:install - this will run the clean script & trigger the installation of project.
+2. **clean:install** - this will run the clean script & trigger the installation of project.
-3. clean:husky - this will clean the husky configuration files & hook files.
+3. **clean:husky** - this will clean the husky configuration files & hook files.
 It will leave the empty .husky folder.
-4. husky-init - this will initialize the husky configuration, add the pre-commit hook script file with the command to execute lint on the staged files, add the pre-push hook script file & add the command to execute the jest test suite on the project.
+4. **husky-init** - this will initialize the husky configuration, add the pre-commit hook script file with the command to execute lint on the staged files, add the pre-push hook script file & add the command to execute the jest test suite on the project.
-5. prepare: this will run as part of the post npm install command to initialize husky.
+5. **prepare** - this will run as part of the post npm install command to initialize husky.

 ```
     "clean": "npm run clean:husky && rimraf ./package-lock.json && rimraf ./node_modules",